 • Your last three years' accounts or tax returns (if self-employed)

 • Proof of deposits (e.g., savings account statements)

 • Proof of address (e.g., utility bills or credit card bills)

 • A gift letter.
 If you're getting deposit help, the lender needs to know it is a gift (not a loan), and that the giver won't part own the home.

 5) Regular payments to gambling websites.
-Unfortunately, we have seen lenders reject customers' for having regular items on their bank statements such as payments to Ladbrokes, William Hill, etc or even bingo websites.
-If these types of payments are on your bank statements make sure you tell your mortgage advsior so an explanation can accompany the statements.
+Unfortunately, we have seen lenders reject customers' for having regular items on their bank statements such as payments to Ladbrokes, William Hill, etc. or even bingo websites.
+If these types of payments are on your bank statements, make sure you tell your mortgage broker so an explanation can accompany the statements.

 6) Using payday loan companies.
 Using these type of lenders is never a good idea - their high rates of interest can cause payment problems.
 A payday loan could also harm your chances of mortgage success.
 Some mortgage lenders have changed their criteria to bar those who have taken out a short-term loan in the past 12 months.
 Speak to a mortgage broker if this affects you.